clone image of 3 women

 3. Go to the thief’s profile and click the three-dot menu button and select “Report this profile.”
 Follow the instructions.
 When the person being spoofed reports it the thief’s profile is taken down much more quickly.

-4. Tangent: Sometimes the thief takes the time to block the person they’re spoofing, making it harder for you to report their fake profile.
+4. Sometimes the thief takes the time to block the person they’re spoofing, making it harder for you to report their fake profile.
 Ask a friend for the URL of the fake to use in your report.
-And ask friends to make a report for you.
-It will take a little longer for Facebook to act.
+And ask friends to make a report for you – this prompts Facebook to send you a security message asking if the report is true.

 If you’re reading this because a friend is being spoofed, do this: